 Proof and Evidence

-During the ensuing two decades, however, chronic criticism of the original investigation conducted by the Los Angeles Police Department and the Los Angeles County District Attorney’s Office, Marilyn’s perceived to be botched autopsy along with the expressed belief by many that Marilyn was murdered by powerful and wicked men who then engaged in a conspiracy to conceal their crime, the District Attorney of Los Angeles County initiated a threshold re-investigation in 1982.
+During the ensuing two decades, however, chronic criticism of the original investigation conducted by the Los Angeles Police Department and the Los Angeles County District Attorney’s Office, Marilyn’s perceived to be botched autopsy along with the expressed belief by many that Marilyn was murdered by powerful and wicked men who then engaged in a conspiracy to conceal their crime, the District Attorney of Los Angeles County initiated a threshold reinvestigation in 1982.
 The expressed purpose of that investigation was to determine if sufficient and verifiable evidence existed to warrant reopening Marilyn’s case and undertaking a full criminal investigation to determine if she was, in fact, a homicide victim.
 The Assistant District Attorney at the time, Ronald H. Carroll, and an investigator, Alan B. Tomich, along with several other investigators, reviewed the case files in 1982 between the months of August and December, conducted additional interviews and addressed all the questions raised by various conspiracists.
-The district attorney’s office then published, in December of 1982, a twenty-nine page summary report, The Death of Marilyn Monroe: Report to the District Attorney.
-1
+The district attorney’s office then published, in December of 1982, a twenty-nine page summary report, The Death of Marilyn Monroe: Report to the District Attorney, a copy of which I obtained directly from the Los Angeles County District Attorney’s Office.

-The published report concluded: Although factual discrepancies exist and unanswered questions surfaced in our probe, the cumulative evidence available to us fails to support any theory of criminal conduct relating to her death.
-The summary report ended with the following succinct statement: Based on the information available, no further criminal investigation appears required into Miss Monroe’s death.
-The district attorney closed Marilyn’s case again.
+The published report concluded: Although factual discrepancies exist and unanswered questions surfaced in our probe, the cumulative evidence available to us fails to support any theory of criminal conduct relating to her death (LADA Report 2).
+The summary report ended with the following succinct statement: Based on the information available, no further criminal investigation appears required into Miss Monroe’s death (LADA Report 29).
+The dis-trict attorney closed Marilyn’s case again.
 Still, accusations of misconduct and collusion by the Los Angeles District Attorney, the Los Angeles Police Department, and all the other acronyms that were allegedly involved in Marilyn’s death, persisted, even after the 1982 threshold investigation; and thus, semper necessitas probandi incumbit ei qui agit; and therefore, the burden of proving that Marilyn was, in fact, a homicide victim, that she was grotesquely murdered, rests on the accusing conspiracists.

 Beyond a reasonable doubt is the highest standard of proof imposed upon a party during litigation; and it is invariably the standard imposed in criminal proceedings.
 This standard requires the prosecution to demonstrate that the only logical conclusion a reasonable person could derive from the evidence presented is that the defendant committed the alleged crime, and that no other logical explanation can be inferred or deduced from that evidence.
-The United States Supreme Court declared this high standard as the absence of doubt that would give rise to a grave uncertainty, raised in your mind by reasons of the unsatisfactory character of the evidence or lack thereof. […] What is required is not an absolute or mathematical certainty, but a moral certainty.
-2
+According to Justia Legal Sources, Evidentiary Standards and Burdens of Proof.
+Beyond a Reasonable Doubt, The United States Supreme Court declared this high standard as the absence of doubt that would give rise to a grave uncertainty, raised in your mind by reasons of the unsatisfactory character of the evidence or lack thereof. […] What is required is not an absolute or mathematical certainty, but a moral certainty.1

 I am of the opinion and belief that the rules of evidence that are normally applied in a criminal case being tried in a court of law should also be applied in the case of Marilyn’s death which, for the past half century, has been tried in the court of public opinion and biographical novelization, using all manner of incredible allegation, rumor, innuendo and hearsay masquerading as evidence and proof.
 Also, I suggest that we, as Marilyn fans, whether casual or devotee, should accept the evidence presented by a conspiracist as valid if and only if the evidence presented could, would and should be accepted as proof by a person who is reasonably intelligent, reasonably prudent and reasonably analytical; and we must judge and duly consider the type of evidence presented.